| Endoscopic

 even water, usually six hours before the examination.

 Your doctor will tell you when to start this fasting.
+For EUS of the rectum or colon,

 your doctor will instruct you to either consume a